 You WILL need to modify your existing plastic magazine follower to use this product.
 This is easily accomplished with a hacksaw and sanding block.
 The follower is a polymer reinforced type of plastic.
 Simply cut the follower to an overall length that fills the vacant portion where the cartridge resides.
 It should slide up/down the magazine freely when assembled.
 Too tight against the back/front of the assembled magazine will only hinder performance.

 Magazine feed lip modification:

-On cases like the 6.5mm RSAUM, 6.5mm PRC, etc, it will likely prove beneficial to shorten the length of the magazine feed lips.
-Doing so encourages the cartridge to maintain a more horizontal entry angle into the breech.
+With cartridge cases like the 6.5mm RSAUM, 6.5mm PRC, etc, it will likely prove beneficial to shorten the length of the magazine feed lips.
+Doing so encourages the cartridge to maintain a more horizontal entry angle into the breach.
 An aggressive entry angle encourages the bolt to slip over the case rim, causing a feeding malfunction.

 LRI suggests using a belt sander and 80 grit belt rather than attempting to mill or "cut" the feed lips.
-These are heat treated, thin walled parts and can be very challenging to hold onto in anything other than dedicated fixtures.
-A table top belt sander with end guard removed makes this a very easy task.
-LRI has had the best performance with SA magnums like the PRC/RSAUM with feedlips trimmed to a length ranging from 1.5" to 1.7".
+These are heat-treated, thin-walled parts and can be very challenging to hold onto in anything other than dedicated fixtures.
+A tabletop belt sander with the end guard removed makes this a very easy task.
+LRI has had the best performance with SA magnums like the PRC/RSAUM with feed lips trimmed to a length ranging from 1.5" to 1.7".
 The variance in length is due to variances in how far the magazine invades the loading port of the assembled rifle.
 Rifle stocks vary some in height from showline to the lower belly/draft.
-Variances in inlet height of the receiver above/below showline also influences how the system works as a whole.
+Variances in the inlet height of the receiver above/below showline also influence how the system works as a whole.

 Follower spring modification: